 As the World Socialist Web Site wrote in 2010, reviewing the lessons of the strike and the consequences of the Postal Reorganization Act, “The Post Office was abolished as a cabinet department and reorganized along the lines of a business corporation, in which public financing would be phased out in favor of self-sufficiency.
 In the long run, this could only be achieved through postage rate increases, reductions to ‘inefficiencies,’ and by driving down labor costs.”

-Since then, every successive administration and Congressional body, comprised of both Democrats and Republicans, have progressively accelerated the attack on the USPS and postal workers.
+Since then, all successive administrations and Congresses, whether Democratic or Republican, have progressively accelerated the attack on the USPS and postal workers.

 Under the Democratic Clinton administration in the 1990s, the USPS began contracting out services and forming links with private firms like New Breed Logistics, which was formerly headed by DeJoy.
 Under the Republican Bush administration, Congress passed the Postal Accountability and Enhancement Act of 2006, with near-unanimous support by both Democrats and Republicans, including that of Senator Bernie Sanders.